Story Time & Earth Science

 Next Time You See a Cloud by Emily Morgan, an NSTA Kids book

-This book is out March 1, 2017, so I didn’t get to use it for my Story Time (I did this program the last week of February), but if I could have pushed it back, I would have done it JUST to be able to use this book.
+- This book is out March 1, 2017, so I didn’t get to use it for my Story Time (I did this program the last week of February in 2017), but if I could have pushed it back, I would have done it JUST to be able to use this book.
 I’ve inserted the book trailer later on in this program, so you can take a peak at how great the National Science Teachers Association really is.

 Songs, Rhymes & Activities